mashpie/i18n-node/README.md

 ${__('Hello')}
 ```

-## Examples for common setups
+### Some examples for common setups

-See [tested examples](https://github.com/mashpie/i18n-node/tree/master/examples) inside `/examples` for some inspiration in node 4.x / 5.x or browse these gists:
+See [tested examples](https://github.com/mashpie/i18n-node/tree/master/examples) inside `/examples` for some inspiration in node and express or browse these gists:

 > PLEASE NOTE: Those gist examples worked until node 0.12.x only